julianoczkowski/mcp-modus/PUBLISHING.md

 **For Automated Publishing (GitHub Actions):**
 1. Verify Trusted Publisher is configured in npm portal
 2. Check that the workflow has `id-token: write` permission (already configured)
-3. Ensure the workflow filename matches: `publish.yml`
+3. Ensure the workflow filename matches: `publish.yml` (exact match, case-sensitive)
-4. Verify the repository name matches: `mcp-modus`
+4. Verify the repository name matches: `mcp-modus` (exact match, case-sensitive)
+5. Ensure Node.js 20+ is used (required for npm 11.5.1+ which supports OIDC)
-5. Check GitHub Actions logs for specific error messages
+6. Check GitHub Actions logs for specific error messages

 **OIDC Authentication:**
 - The workflow uses Trusted Publishers (OIDC) - no npm tokens needed
+- Requires Node.js 20+ and npm 11.5.1+ for OIDC support
 - If publishing fails, verify Trusted Publisher configuration in npm portal
 - Ensure the GitHub Actions workflow has the correct permissions
+- The workflow automatically updates npm to the latest version

 ### Version Already Exists